nicobenz/CulturalAnalytics-CoverPredictions/README.md

 # CulturalAnalytics-CoverPredictions
 (related repo: [MetadataPrediction](https://github.com/nicobenz/CulturalAnalytics-MetadataPredictions/tree/master))
 ## What to expect in this repo
 This repo contains the code for my term paper in the module Cultural Analytics of the MSc Digital Humanities at Leipzig University.
 Here I will explore classifier training using album covers or alternatively text descriptions from BLIP for the classification of genres and subgenres in music.
 For my analysis I use album covers crawled from [MusicBrainz](https://musicbrainz.org) along with their meta data on artists, releases, genres and subgenres.
+The dataset is currently being crawled and will feature over 1 million album covers for over 200 genres with more than 900 subgenres.

 In the related repo (linked above) I pursue a similar project on musical metadata of the album cover data set.
 The results of both project are aimed to be comparable, giving insight on the same research question from two different perspectives.